Belodri/Orbital-Mini-Sandbox/notes.md

 - 19/07/2025 - Clarify and fix undocumented and inconsistent units ( & spend several hours on a unit conversion utility that turned out to be completely unnecessary); Improve documentation across the stack;
 - 05/08/2025 -  Improve testability and clarity of Calculator class; Write unit tests to verify physics calculations; Discover flaws in calculations; Struggle with understanding the math behind VelocityVerlet and why the current implementation doesn't work;
 - 06/08/2025 - Discover major misunderstandings regarding the interaction between integration algorithms and the tick workflow; Find relevant papers; Study math;
+- 07/08/2025 - Study integration math and figure out how to apply it efficiently in the context of the simulation loop; Plan the substantial rewrites of Simulation, Calculator, and Timer necessary to implement the Position variant of the Velocity-Verlet integration.